Scabs On Face: Causes, Home Remedies, And Prevention

 A scab on the face, just like anywhere else, tends to dry up and become itchy.
 Keeping it well moisturized would reduce any discomfort and help it blend back into the skin faster.
 While you can use some natural oils with antibacterial properties or any non-comedogenic moisturizer, petroleum jelly is very effective for the same (5).

 Sun, heat, and humidity can irritate and worsen your facial scabs and delay the healing process.
-Applying sunscreen regularly gives an added layer of protection against the same.
+Applying sunscreen regularly gives an added layer of protection against the same and will prevent hyperpigmentation after the scab heals.

 - Avoid Makeup